freifunk-gluon/gluon/docs/user/site.rst

     defines the MTU of the VPN interface, determining a proper MTU value is described in the :ref:`FAQ <faq-mtu>`.

+    By default information that could be used to associate client traffic with a nodes IP address is not advertised to protect the nodes privacy.
+This usually requires the attacker to be able to observe the link over which the tunnel flows.
+    If this is of no concern in your threat-model this behaviour can be disabled by setting *pubkey_privacy* to `false`.

     The `fastd` section configures settings specific to the *fastd* VPN implementation.